Course Outline

 Requirements

-• Fundamental understanding of undergraduate-level mathematical concepts, including linear algebra, probability theory, statistics, and matrix operations, for government applications.
+• Foundational understanding of undergraduate-level mathematical concepts, including linear algebra, probability theory, statistics, and matrix operations.

-• Preferred knowledge of a high-level programming language, such as C, PASCAL, FORTRAN, or BASIC, although this is not mandatory.
+• Preferably, a foundational knowledge of another high-level programming language, such as C, PASCAL, FORTRAN, or BASIC, though this is not mandatory for government use.

 21 Hours